 Communism is traced back to 16th century English writer Thomas More, who described a society based on common ownership of property in his book Utopia.
-It first emerged as a political doctrine after the French Revolution, when Francois Noel Babeuf talked of the desirability of common ownership of land and total equality among citizens.
+It first emerged as a political doctrine after the French Revolution, when Francois Noel Babeuf talked of the desirability of common ownership of land and total equity among citizens.
 Modern communism emerged from the industrial revolution, when Karl Marx and Friedrich Engels published the Communist Manifesto.

-Democracy originated in Athens in Ancient Greece.
+Democracy originated in Athens in ancient Greece.
 The first democracy was established in 508-7 BC.
 Athenians were randomly selected to fill government administrative and judicial offices, and the legislative assembly was made up of all Athenian citizens, who had a right to speak and vote.
 However, this excluded women, slaves, foreigners and anyone under the age of 20.

 In the 1917 October Revolution, the Bolshevik Party seized power in Russia.
 They changed their name to the Communist Party and created a single party regime devoted to implementing a specific type of communism known as Leninism.
 They nationalized all property and put all factories and railways under government control.
 After World War II, Communism spread throughout central and eastern Europe, and in 1949, the Communist Party of China established the People’s Republic of China.
 Communism also emerged in Cuba, North Korea, Vietnam, Laos, Cambodia, Angola, Mozambique and other countries.
 By the early 1980s, almost one-third of the world’s population lived in Communist states.